KRameshr/MicroSoft_SQL_note_book/README.md

 ```
 Microsoft SQL Notebook

-A continuously growing SQL learning notebook where I practice and document SQL concepts using Microsoft SQL Server.
-This repository includes short notes, sample queries, and practical exercises I use for Backend & MERN development learning.
+This repository includes short notes, sample queries, and practical exercises

 What this repo includes